cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/sideloadly-archive/trollinstallermdc-sideloadly.md

 ## Requirements

-- A device running iOS/iPadOS 16.0 to 16.6.1
+- A device running iOS/iPadOS 15.0 to 15.7.1 or 16.0 to 16.1.2
 - The Tips app installed to your device
 - The latest version of [Sideloadly](https://sideloadly.io/)
 - The latest version of [iTunes](https://www.apple.com/itunes/download/win64) if on Windows.
-- The latest version of [TrollStar](https://github.com/34306/TrollStar/releases/latest)
+- The latest version of [TrollInstallerMDC](https://dhinakg.github.io/apps.html)

 ## Installing the application

 1. Open Sideloadly
 1. Plug your iOS device into your computer
     - Make sure your computer is trusted and allowed to view the contents of your device
-1. Drag and drop the TrollStar `.ipa` file into Sideloadly
+1. Drag and drop the TrollInstallerMDC `.ipa` file into Sideloadly
 1. Enter in your Apple ID
 1. Enter in your password